 Step 3 Upload your Resume.
 The resume should include, but is not limited to, your work experience, volunteer experience, extracurricular activities, etc.

 Step 4 Submit the $75 application fee.
 If you have an LSAC fee waiver, the application fee will be waived upon "checkout."
 Learn more about requesting a fee waiver.

 Step 5 Request that the Registrar or Dean of Students at your current law school transmit directly to LSAC an official copy of your transcript.

 Step 6 Request that the Registrar or Dean of Students at your current law school transmit directly to us your letter of good standing with class rank that reflects the results of all completed academic work.

 Step 7 Transfer applicants must order a Credential Assembly Service (CAS) report to be sent to Chapman University Fowler School of Law.

 Step 8 Two letters of recommendation are required, one of which must be from a law professor who has taught you.
 These letters must be submitted directly from the recommender to LSAC.
 We will accept a maximum of three letters of recommendation.

-SUMMER SESSION: Transfer students whose applications are pending admission are eligible to attend Chapman Law’s Summer Session, but those students will be regarded as visiting students until a final decision on the transfer status has been rendered by the Admissions Committee.
-Please note a separate application process is required for students to attend Chapman Law’s Summer Session.
+SUMMER SESSION: Transfer students whose applications are pending admission are eligible to attend Fowler School of Law’s Summer Session, but those students will be regarded as visiting students until a final decision on the transfer status has been rendered by the Admissions Committee.
+Please note a separate application process is required for students to attend the Summer Session.
 Contact the Registrar’s Office for separate information and an application for the Summer Session.